nandel/Nandel.Modules/README.md

 # Nandel.Modules

 This is a dotnet solution adds an abstraction layer of modules on top of default microsoft dependecy injection.
-So it becomes easyers to manage and register dependencies between modules
+So it becomes easyer to manage and register dependencies between modules

 ## Instalation